British Rail Class 158: Passenger facilities and performance

-In terms of serviceability, the Class 158 was anticipated to achieve 13500 mi of operation between major services, and to have a range of up to 1600 mi from each refuelling.
+In terms of serviceability, the Class 158 was anticipated to achieve 13500 mi of operation between major services and to have a range of up to 1600 mi from each refuelling.

 Technical problems

 Despite the attention given to its passenger facilities, the construction and engineering technology used on the Class 158s contributed to some issues during its service life.
-As a lightweight unit and the first members of the Sprinter family to use disc brakes, autumn leaf mulch built up on wheel rims and prevented the units from correctly operating signalling track circuits.
-Though this was later solved by installing scrubbing blocks to clean the wheels, temporary solutions were sought during October 1992, with some units split and formed into hybrid units with coaches, the latter possessing tread brakes which cleaned the wheels as a by-product of their standard operation.
+As a lightweight unit and the first members of the Sprinter group to use disc brakes, autumn leaf mulch built up on wheel rims and prevented the units from correctly operating signalling track circuits.
+Although this was later solved by installing scrubbing blocks to clean the wheels, temporary solutions were sought during October 1992, with some units split and formed into hybrid units with coaches, the latter possessing tread brakes which cleaned the wheels as a by-product of their standard operation.

 The air conditioning systems of the Class 158 also proved to be unreliable in service, particularly following the outlawing of the CFC gases with which they had been originally designed to work.
 In the privatisation era, many operators elected either to re-engineer or entirely replace such equipment.
 As a result, the systems in use and their effectiveness vary considerably across the fleet.

 The lightweight aluminium body of the Class 158 leads to a good 'route availability' score, meaning that it is able to operate in areas of Britain's railways that heavier units cannot.
 However, the units were refused permission by Network Rail to operate on the Conwy Valley and Borderlands lines due to station dwell times and issues of platform clearance.